Calculating payroll and hours worked

 It's best practice for employees to fill their timesheets at the end of each day.
 This way, there's less frustration and error, and entering time is much faster.

-If employees needs to leave a note for some time or maybe denote it as overtime or something, they can switch to the time tracker and there enter notes in description field as well as change start-end time and apply tags.
+If employees need to leave a note for some time or maybe denote it as overtime or something, they can switch to the time tracker and there enter notes in description field as well as change start-end time and apply tags.

 All they have to do is select what they worked on (if the activities are not already selected) in the timesheet, and enter how much time they spend in total on each task.
 The whole processes shouldn't take longer than a minute.

 If someone forgot to fill their timesheets, you can easily see that in the weekly report.
 Weekly report shows you how much time each member tracked in total for each day in the week.
-If you see they tracked less 8 for any day, you can remind them to check their timesheet if they want to be compensated properly.
+If you see they tracked less than 8 for any day, you can remind them to check their timesheet if they want to be compensated properly.

 While being able to edit timesheets is useful, you should lock timesheets after a certain time so no more changes can be made.
 Depending on how often you process payroll, you can lock timesheets for previous period every week or month.